microsoft/ConversationLearner-Samples/README.txt

 PRE-REQUISITES:

-- Node v8.5.0 or higher() with NPM v5.3.0 or higher).
+- Node v8.5.0 or higher, with NPM v5.3.0 or higher.
   Install from: https://nodejs.org/dist/v8.9.0/node-v8.9.0-x64.msi

 - A LUIS programmatic key:
-  Log into www.luia.ai
+  Log into www.luis.ai
-  Click on your name in the upper right, then on "settings" Programmatic key is shown on the resulting page
+  Click on your name in the upper right, then on "settings" Programmatic key is shown on the resulting page (BLIS uses LUIS for entity extraction; when you create a BLIS application, you'll need a LUIS programmatic key)

 INSTALLATION:

 - Unzip this ZIP file to a dir (i'll call it "BLIS")
+> cd BLIS
+> npm install

 RUN: